mattgodbolt/xania/README.md

 ### CMake

 You'll also need a recent version of __cmake__.
-At least version 3.19 is required, 3.21+ preferred.
+The build is configured to require at least version 3.28, although older versions may work.
 On Ubuntu 22 or later and Arch, the cmake package is present in the main repository.
 ```bash
 $ sudo apt install cmake